jashasweejena/100_Days_of_ML_Code/log.md

 **Thoughts:** Didn't do much today.
 Just completed KNN algo's implementation as was left off by me last night.

 **Link to work:** None!

+### Day 25: July 30, 2018

+  * (No Time) IST - Completed Day 25

+**Today's Progress**: Watched Siraj's video showcasing XGBoost to predict trip times in NYC.

+**Thoughts:** Didn't do much today either.
+Just that one video and some terminology like 'gradient boosting', 'RNN', 'GAN', 'DCGAN'.
+Learned about the subplot feature of matplotlib and learnt a little bit about how logarithms are useful in matplotlib.
+Also had a little bit of pre-experience working with google colab.

+**Link to work:** None!